 - Set Sales Goals: It is the responsibility of the sales manager to set up goals for each sales rep to motivate them to stay on track with the expected sales.
 Sales goals can be set for monthly or quarterly periods.
 Check the Core Help for details.

-- Assign Commission Profiles: Next, the sales manager creates commission profiles for various sales activities and assigns them to the sales reps.
-They generally use commission to supplement the base income of the sales reps and motivate them.
+- Assign Commission Profiles: Next, the sales manager creates commission profiles for various sales offerings and assigns them to the sales team.
+Core automatically looks for a match between the commission profile items and the offerings that are part of the primary quote associated with the opportunities won to calculate the commission earned by the sales team.
 Check the Core Help for details.

 - Generate Leads and Prospects: Running various campaigns generates a list of potential clients called leads and prospects.
 Their profiles can be created from scratch or imported from a .csv file.
 You also qualify some of the leads and convert them into prospects.
 Check the Core Help for details on leads and prospects.